amritamaz/academic-homepage/index.md

 I am a [computer science] [cse] PhD student at the [University of Washington] [uw], in the [Sampa] [sampa] group.
 My advisors are [Luis Ceze] [luis] and [Mark Oskin] [oskin].

-My current research is at the intersection of computer architecture and computational photography.
-I like to build systems that involve hardware and software for visual applications, like continuous mobile vision or virtual reality cameras.
+My research is at the intersection of computer architecture and computational photography.
+I like to build systems that involve hardware and software for visual applications, like continuous mobile vision or [virtual reality cameras] [vr-sampa].

 Before grad school, I studied [computer engineering] [cs@cu] and [English literature] [eng@cu] at [Columbia University] [cu].
-Here's a [tech report] [schliere] I wrote about the Schlieren optics system I built during undergrad.

 [cse]: http://cs.washington.edu/
 [uw]: http://washington.edu